5 Reasons to donate to ACGT on #GivingTuesday

 It’s why we collaborate with peer organizations and leading biotech companies on groundbreaking cancer cell and gene therapy projects.
 These partnerships will hopefully lead to clinical breakthroughs much more quickly, and forge a collaborative path forward.

-However you choose to donate, know you are helping in the fight against cancer.
+This Giving Tuesday, you have an opportunity to continue moving the scientific community closer to uncovering a cure for cancer.
+However and for whatever reason you choose to donate, know you are helping in the fight against cancer.

 The effort to find cures for cancer has lasted for decades, but we believe recent breakthroughs in cancer cell and gene therapy mean a cancer-free future isn’t too far away.
 Your gift on Giving Tuesday will help us get there in time to save many lives.